AdobeDocs/campaign-classic.en/help/web/using/designing-a-web-application.md

 ---
 # Design a web application{#designing-a-web-application}

-Web applications are created and managed according to the same principle as [online surveys](../../surveys/using/about-surveys.md).
+Web applications are created and managed according to the same principle as [web forms](../../web/using/about-web-forms.md).

-However, the functional differences are as follows:

-* Web applications use no archived fields.
-Data can therefore be stored in database fields or local variables only.
-* There are no built-in reports on Web applications.
-* Additional fields are offered, mainly for creating tables and charts.

 >[!CAUTION]
 >
->It is highly recommended that the configurations applied be continually checked in order to detect any errors early in the Web application construction process.
-To check the rendering of a modification, save the application, then click the **[!UICONTROL Preview]** sub-tab.
+>Use the **[!UICONTROL Preview]** sub-tab to check errors during web application design.
 >
->Until the Web application is published, the changes cannot be seen by the end user.
+>Until the Web application is published, changes are not exposed to end users.

 ## Inserting charts in a Web application {#inserting-charts-in-a-web-application}